BrettHallen/Rhythm_Keyboard/README.md

 | N2  | B47D  | ACBB  | NOK?   |
 | N3  | 9719  | 9B1A  | NOK?   |

+I will endeavour to try re-dumping N2 & N3 using a different programmer and update.<br>

 ## [Images](/Images)
 Various images of the keyboard & motherboard.<br>